sebastiangol/sebastiangolshani/README.md

 This website is deployed using vercel: https://sebastiangolshani.vercel.app/

-This is a personal portfolio website made from scratch using React/Next.js and Emailjs.
+This is a personal portfolio website made using React/Next.js and Emailjs.

 • The webpage is fully responsive on all screen sizes, using CSS media queries.